openethereum/openethereum.github.io/Basic-Usage.md

 ##### Browser developer console

-The easiest way to interact with parity over the console is to use your browser and Parity's API console.
-Simply Head to the _Applications_ page and hit the _Console_ application.
+The easiest way to interact with Parity over the console is to launch Parity UI and navigate to the _"Parity/Web3 Console"_ dapp.

 ##### Node.js CLI Console